 Choose an area with rich loam or sandy loam soil.
 It is ideal to add composted mulch or organic matter to the site.
 Work up the area well so there is ample loose soil.
 Provide good drainage.
 Slightly ridging up or berming the planting row is beneficial.
 The pH of the soil should be in the 5.6 to 6.5 range.
 Avoid a site where tomatoes, potatoes, peppers, or eggplant grew within the last 4 years.
-It is best not to have red and black raspberries in the same immediate area.
+It is best not to have red and black randometries in the same immediate area.
+The reds are more disease red and black raspberries in the same immediate area.
 The reds are more disease resistant so they can be a host to common plant viruses.
 These might infect the blacks which are less resistant.